 The Transition to Smart Buildings

 Many buildings have a certain level of in-built intelligence: it could be lighting, HVAC, security, or fire safety.
 But today, it is possible to achieve much more from the building data, and ultimately, shape future strategies to make better decisions.
-No matter the type of building—commercial, industrial, residential, education, and healthcare, property managers can benefit from new technologies, IoT, mobile devices, AI, and big data.
+No matter the type of building—commercial, industrial, residential, education, and healthcare, property managers can benefit from new smart technologies, IoT, mobile devices, AI, and big data.
+This kind of technology should be a must for most sustainable and modern buildings.

 Simplifying smart building solutions has enabled to track building systems, maximize efficiency, reducing downtime, and maintain a comfortable, productive environment, regardless of technical experience.
 These buildings also enhance personal safety, comfort, and security.
 Because predictive approach anticipates problems even before they occur, the structures are less susceptible to shutdowns during peak hours.